Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

   - selecting thumbnail
 - Collapsed mode for Presets and Uploads (takes up less height)
 - Setting for automatically moving successfully uploaded videos to the recycle bin
+- Saving the automatic numbering to the preset, remembering what number the next episode will have and inserting it the next time the user selects the preset in the select preset dropdown.